alissin/little-big-tips/roll-the-ball/README.md

 Based on this playable demonstration / prototype: [Goal Dribble](https://simmer.io/@alissin/goal-dribble).<br/>
 Feel free to try the behaviour of this _**Little Big Tip**_.

+_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
+The textures and the sprites are free assets from the Asset Store.

 > ![Goal Dribble](https://raw.githubusercontent.com/alissin/alissin.github.io/master/demonstration-projects/goal-dribble.png)

 #### Scenario